c00lgat/OBSIDIAN/Basic Command Syntax.md

 - `df`
 - `fdisk`

-`fdisk /dev/sdb` we run this on the newly added disk
+`fdisk -l` So that we can see the newly added disk `fdisk /dev/sdb` we run this on the newly added disk
 - we press `n` for new
 - `p` for primary